MovingSymbols/22LR-Caddy/README.md

 The retainer clip will only be strong in the right places if printed in the orientation shown.
 (Why?
 If you print the retainer clip "standing up" instead of laying down, the layer orientations will make the part very weak in the thin areas.)

 ## Assembly
-Just snap the retainer onto body, it should hold itself in place without glue.
+Just snap the retainer onto the body, it should hold itself in place without glue.

 ## What About Other Brands (not CCI, etc)?
 It probably won't work, and by probably I mean definitely